Walid-Ahmed/imageProcessing/README.md

 ## Video play back while saving sample frames
+Video will be played with same fps as original.
+Frames will be sampled every N Frame and saved to a folder with the same name as the video file name

 Note:press q to quit while the video is in playback, and press p to pause video and r to resume

 cd video_play_back/  </br>
 python  videoPlayBack_w_saving_frames.py   --fileName videos/CarsDrivingUnderBridge.mp4 --everyNFrame 1

-Frames will be sampled every N Frame and saved to a folder with the same name as the video file name

 ## Selective search segmentation